-Check out The Four R’s of Fashion and Capsule Wardrobes for practical tips on how you can make a difference here but still look great.
+Check out The Five Rs of Fashion and Capsule Wardrobes for practical tips on how you can make a difference here but still look great

-Where possible, buy clothes from the brands that use the highest level of eco-friendly materials, including organic hemp, organic linen, recycled cotton, recycled wool, or the next best options like organic cotton, Tencel, and monocel.
+Where possible, buy clothes from brands that use the highest level of lower-impact materials, including organic hemp, organic linen, recycled cotton, recycled wool, or the next best options like organic cotton, TENCEL, and Monocel.

-An Italian study found that less microfibres are released to both the air and in the wash for garments with “a very compact woven structure and highly twisted yarns made of continuous filaments, compared with those with a looser structure (knitted, short staple fibers, lower twist).”
-This may be easier said than done however, and so we’re looking for manufacturers to take note of this advice, change their textile choices to reduce microfibre releases, and communicate what they are doing to shoppers.
+An Italian study found that fewer microfibres are released to both the air and in the wash for garments with “a very compact woven structure and highly twisted yarns made of continuous filaments, compared with those with a looser structure (knitted, short staple fibres, lower twist).”
+This step may be easier said than done, however, and so we’re looking for manufacturers to take note of this advice, change their textile choices to reduce microfibre releases, and communicate what they are doing to shoppers.

-- Hand wash where that’s an option, for example to remove a stain on otherwise good to go jeans.
+- Hand wash where that’s an option, such as removing a stain on otherwise good to go jeans.

-- Use a shorter washing cycle at a lower temperature (often marked ‘eco’).
+- Use a shorter washing cycle at a lower temperature (often marked “eco”).
 The longer the wash, the more time for microplastics to be released.
-This is also good for climate change and your budget!
+This step is a bonus for climate change and your budget.